chadbaldwin/sys-schema-sync/README.md

     * Controls whether that `SyncObject` is active.
 Disabling a sync does not delete the data, it only excludes it from the sync process.
   * `SyncStaleAgeMinutes`
     * The minimum amount of time that should pass before syncing that object again, there is no guarantee it will sync exactly at that interval, only that it will be placed in the queue once that amount of time has passed.
+  * `OpportunisticSchedulingEnabled`
+    * Controls whether this specific `SyncObject` is eligible for opportunistic scheduling (priority 4).
+Even if opportunistic scheduling is enabled globally in `appsettings.jsonc`, individual sync objects can be excluded by setting this to `0`.
+Defaults to `1` (enabled).
+  * `SyncOnZeroChecksum`
+    * Controls behavior when the calculated checksum is `0`.
+If set to `1` (default), the sync will still run even if the new checksum is zero.
+If set to `0`, a zero checksum is treated as "no changes" and the sync is skipped.
+Useful for delta style syncs like `dbo._sql_modules`, which only checks for changes after a point in time.
+If there are no changes, it will return a checksum of `0`.
+We want to treat this to mean "no changes", so we would set `SyncOnZeroChecksum` to `0` to avoid unnecessary syncs.
   * `ExportQueryPath` (optional)
     * An optional override query when the export is not a simple `SELECT *`.
 For example, filtering on `is_ms_shipped` or on `database_id`.
     * A `.sql` file needs to be created with the export query (ensuring backward compatibility for previous versions of SQL Server) and placed in the appropriate folder where the service is deployed.